daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 2

-Effect: The user throws this cypher at a target within short range, and it drills into the target for one round, inflicting damage equal to the cypher’s level.
+Effect: The user throws this cypher at a target within short range, and it drills into the target for one round, inflicting damage equal to the cypher's level.
 If the target is made of metal or wearing metal (such as armor), the attack is eased.

 MAGNETIC MASTER

 Level: 1d6 + 2

 Effect: Establishes a connection with one metal object within short range that a human could hold in one hand.
 The user can then move or manipulate the object anywhere within short range (each movement or manipulation is an action).
-For example, they could wield a weapon or drag a helm affixed to a foe’s head to and fro.
+For example, they could wield a weapon or drag a helm affixed to a foe's head to and fro.
 The connection lasts for ten rounds per cypher level.

 MAGNETIC SHIELD